mat-oliv/Data-Structure-Algorithms/README.md

 # Data Structures Exercises — UNICAMP

-Repository containing implementations of classic Data Structures and Algorithms studied during the course **MC202 — Data Structures** at the :contentReference[oaicite:0]{index=0}.
+Repository containing implementations of classic Data Structures and Algorithms studied during the course **MC202 — Data Structures** at Unicamp - Universidade Estadual de Campinas.

 The projects and exercises were developed in **C language**, focusing on algorithmic thinking, computational efficiency, memory management, and problem-solving through real-world-inspired challenges.